Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 The kernel example presented here uses buffered I/O for input and output.
 This enables more efficient VLIW parallelism, where load and store instructions can execute in the same clock cycle as vector processor instructions.
 The tradeoff is that there is an increased initial latency.
 Also, the compiler inserts ping pong buffers for each I/O allocated from AI Engine tile memory.
 Because this example has three inputs and a single output, it requires a total of eight memory banks.
 This means additional AI Engine tiles accommodate the memory requirement.

 Another option for I/O is to use direct streaming to or from the AI Engine.
 There are two 32-bit input and two 32-bit output streams available.
 Although this removes the need for ping pong buffers, the kernel code would use additional cycles to shift vector data.
-For example, if a `float` vector of size eight is sent to an output stream, eight clock cycles would be required.
+For example, if a `float` vector of size eight is sent to an output stream, eight clock cycles are required.

 A final option for kernel I/O is possible if the data source or destination is another AI Engine tile.
 In this case, you can use the cascade interface.
-A `float` vector of size eight could transfer on each clock cycle using the cascade interface.
+A `float` vector of size eight can transfer on each clock cycle using the cascade interface.

 ### Kernel Code